ileoh/case_estrelabet/reports/executive_summary.md

 ## 1. Overview

 ### Business Context
 Customer retention is the difference between profit and loss in the online betting market.
-With an average Customer Acquisition Cost (CAC) of R\$150-300 per user, each retained customer can generate R\$500 to R\$20,000 in Lifetime Value (LTV) depending on their tier.
+With an average Customer Acquisition Cost (CAC) of R$150-300 per user, each retained customer can generate R$500 to R$20,000 in Lifetime Value (LTV) depending on their tier.

 ### Objective
-Develop a predictive model to identify customers who will **churn** (NOT make a redeposit) after their first bet, enabling proactive retention interventions.
+Develop a predictive model to identify customers who will **churn** (NOT make a redeposit) after their first betting session, enabling proactive retention interventions.

 **Target Variable Definition**:
 - **Churn = 1**: Customer did NOT make a redeposit (churned)